This is a more comprehensive version of the story that appeared in the Western Mail on 6th February

 Without wishing to prejudice the further work that is required, I believe there is pragmatic proposal that supports the longer-term ambitions and provides short term benefits.

-The easier solution in the short term is to upgrade the existing Llansamlet station as a Parkway and stop more of the existing train services which already pass through that station.
+The easier solution in the short term is to continue to use Neath station as the parkway and perhaps upgrade the existing Llansamlet station as a Parkway and stop more of the existing train services which already pass through that station.
 It is near the M4 and offers a parkway options without the need for additional trains and rolling stock.
 It would serve local Swansea commuters best (for journeys across the region and into Swansea itself) but is perhaps less attractive to those from Carmarthen and West Wales – although it would still offer some journey time and reliability benefits.

 Crucially for Carmarthen, Pembroke and West Wales we should, in parallel, explore the potential to operate new additional services from Cardiff, Bristol or London to Carmarthen and onto to Pembroke or Milford Haven, using the SDL by-passing Swansea High Street and Neath to reduce journey times.
 This could in effect make Carmarthen the main parkway station for West Wales.
 Unlike Felindre it would prevent excess car journeys toward Swansea from the west and as Carmarthen is already served by other services and would not, as would be the case at Felindre, struggle to attract demand, which would be the case at Felindre if it was only served by one train per hour.
 By running via the SDL (without stops at Swansea and Neath) better journey times would be achieved whilst those needing to travel to Swansea/Neath could interchange at Llanelli or Port Talbot.